radeonxray/DB-Assignment2/README.md

 ### 1: Virtual Machine, Vagrant and Docker

-If you need to setup Docker, please look here on [how to first setup the Virtual Machine and Vagrant](https://datsoftlyngby.github.io/soft2019spring/introday/introday_workshop.html)
+If you need to setup a Virtual Machine and Vagrant, please look here on [how to first setup the Virtual Machine and Vagrant](https://datsoftlyngby.github.io/soft2019spring/introday/introday_workshop.html)

 **Note**: Please note the `IP` address you've selected for your Vagrant-setup, because you will need this later!
 Default its `192.168.33.10`